Life after divorce – A rough guide

 What I’ve learnt though is that there are a million different ways to help support the journey we are on, many of which are free but all of which require just one thing… a commitment (both mentally and in time).

-1. Carve out some time for you Yes, I know when you are juggling work and kids it feels impossible to do this but I’m not talking about talking a whole days out on the golf course or at the local spa.
+Yes, I know when you are juggling work and kids it feels impossible to do this but I’m not talking about talking about whole days out on the golf course or at the local spa.

 Start with something small, maybe 20 minutes each day just to sit and meditate, do a few yoga positions, or walk or play something you haven’t listened to for a while.